enriquepablo/modus_ponens/README.md

 Thus, the user of the library can provide whatever PEG she chooses to define her space of facts.
 In a sense, the user of the library provides the grammar for the facts, and modus\_ponens provides the grammar to build rules out of those facts.
-So, the provided PEG must include productions accounting for the logical connectives and for variables, prescribed by modus\_ponens.
-As a bridge between what modus\_ponens prescribes and what the user ad-libs, the user needs to mark which of the productions that compose her facts can match the variables prescribed by modus\_ponens.
+As a bridge between what modus\_ponens prescribes and what the user ad-libs, the user needs to mark which of the productions that compose her facts can be  in the range of the variables prescribed by modus\_ponens.
 Otherwise, there is no restriction in the structure of the productions providing the facts.

 ## Example